juliendargelos/rollup-plugin-emit-ejs/readme.md

 Default: `undefined`

-> Note that the trailing `.ejs` extension is automatically removed from filename.
+> Note that the trailing `.ejs` extension is automatically removed from template filenames.
+So this option is useful if you only want to use the `.ejs` extension in your template filenames, but need to replace it with another extension like `.html`.
+Otherwise, you can just stack the output extension directly in the filename (`index.html.ejs`) and skip this option.

 ### layout